elastic/rally/docs/recipes.rst

 	esrally --track=geonames --on-error=abort

-Errors can also be investigated if you have configured a :ref:`dedicated Elasticsearch metrics store <advanced_configuration>`.
+Errors can also be investigated if you have configured a :doc:`dedicated Elasticsearch metrics store </configuration>`.

 Checking Queries and Responses
 --------------------------------------------------------------